zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image114.png?raw=true)

-Moreover, you can also import/export customers’ points to your system via csv files.
+Moreover, you can also import/export customers' points to your system via csv files.

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image115.png?raw=true)

 -	Another way to manage point balances is to go to **Customers > Manage Customers**
 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image116.png?raw=true)
 On the **Customer Manager** page, you can choose the Customer you want to change balance by clicking on the **Edit link** in the **Action** column.
-After clicking on the **Reward Points** tab, all of that Customer’s information will appear as below:
+After clicking on the **Reward Points** tab, all of that Customer's information will appear as below:
 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image117.png?raw=true)
-	- **Reward Points Information**: In this session, you can change the Customer’s balance by filling an integer in the **Change Balance** field.
-For example, if you enter 5, then 5 points will be added to that customer’s balance and vice versa, “-5” means that Customer’s balance will be deducted 5 points.
+	- **Reward Points Information**: In this session, you can change the Customer's balance by filling an integer in the **Change Balance** field.
+For example, if you enter 5, then 5 points will be added to that customer's balance and vice versa, "-5" means that Customer's balance will be deducted 5 points.
 Also, you can configure other information like **Update Points Subscription** or **Expire Transaction** **Subscription**
-	- **Transaction history**: This part lists all of that Customer’s transactions:
+	- **Transaction history**: This part lists all of that Customer's transactions:

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image118.png?raw=true)